pypi/warehouse/docs/blog/posts/2023-04-21-introducing-pypi-organizations.md

 We also want to be very clear—these new features are completely optional.
-If features for larger projects don't sound like something that would be useful to you as a PyPI maintainer, then there is no obligation to create a team and absolutely nothing about your PyPI experience will change for you.
+If features for larger projects don't sound like something that would be useful to you as a PyPI maintainer, then there is no obligation to create an organization and absolutely nothing about your PyPI experience will change for you.

 ### We want your feedback